-Tortoises rely on their vision and other senses to navigate their surroundings, forage for food, and identify predators and threats.
-So, it’s concerning when you find a tortoise with its eyes constantly closed.
+Tortoises rely on their vision and other senses to navigate their surroundings, forage for food, and identify threats.
+Naturally, it’s concerning when you find a tortoise with constantly closed eyes.

 A tortoise may refuse to open its eyes, be unable to open its eyes, or have one eye closed and one eye open.
-Usually, it’s due to mucus or debris building up, preventing the eyes from opening.
+Usually, it’s due to a mucus or debris build-up, preventing the eyes from opening.

 You can wash out any trapped plant matter, soil, mucus, and small stones by allowing the tortoise to bathe or adding water droplets to its eyelids.